Adolph Coors III

 Adolph Coors III (January 12, 1915 – February 9, 1960) was the grandson of Adolph Coors and heir to the Coors Brewing Company empire.
+He died in a kidnapping for ransom attempt gone wrong; Joseph Corbett Jr. was convicted of murder in 1961 and released on parole in 1980.

 Life and career

 Coors was born on January 12, 1915, the son of Alice May (née Kistler; 1885–1970) and Adolph Coors Jr. He attended Phillips Exeter Academy in New Hampshire.
 Like his father and his youngest brother Joseph Coors, Adolph graduated from Cornell University, where he was president of the Quill and Dagger society and a member of the Kappa Alpha Society.
 Coors was also a semiprofessional baseball player.
 At the time of his death, he was CEO and chairman of the board of the Coors Brewing Company in Golden, Colorado.
 Coors married Mary Urquhart Grant in November 1940.
 The couple had four children together.